master of science in historic preservation

 - Final Application Deadline: May 1

-- Application Decision: Decision letters will be sent out at the end of February or shortly thereafter.
+- Application Decision: Decision letters are usually emailed by the end of February or shortly thereafter.

 Application Process

-- UO Division of Graduate Studies Application Requirements
+- Submit your application following the UO Division of Graduate Studies application submission procedures:

 - Domestic Applicants – Application fee $70